litesaber15/graph-analysis/README.md

 ### D. Get Spark running
 GraphX is a part of Spark.
 You will need to download and setup another VM for this.
 If you have a pre-existing `Spark` installation or wish to do this another way, you're free to do so.

-Install [Vagrant](https://www.vagrantup.com/downloads.html).
+Install [Vagrant](https://www.vagrantup.com/downloads.html) on your host machine.
 You should already have [Virtualbox](https://www.virtualbox.org/wiki/Downloads) installed from the Hadoop assignment.

 Open the console and navigate to the git repo.
 Notice `Vagrantfile`, this contains the configuration of the VM.
 Run the following to get the VM running:
 ```